AFaidley/Hi-I-am-Social/README.md

 ## Installation
 The user would need to install Node, the following link describes how to do so: https://nodejs.dev/en/learn/how-to-install-nodejs <br> After installing Node they will then have to install the required packages and they can do so by using the command "npm i" in the terminal.
 ## Usage
 To use my application the user will have to open the terminal and type in `node index.js` and press enter.
 Once they have done so they will see a message in the terminal that says `API server running on port 3001!`.
 At this point the user can use insomnia, postman or any other site of their choice to test the backend routes.
+If the user has MongoDB Compass they will also be able to see and interact with the newly created database in there.
 Thank you for using my app!
 ## Contribution
 - Denver University Staff
 - Tutor